bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 What has been arrived at here is a sort of number system that counts through all the voicings a string quartet can play, just as we might count anything else.
 What makes this a little more interesting is that it doesn't _just_ count, it _encodes_.
 Unlike when counting many things in day to day life, counting these voicings using the method described allows for recovering the original four parts from the single number assigned to them when counted.

 To perform this recovery, to decode what was encoded, we need to undo each multiplication and addition which converted the note positions into their corresponding number.
-To undo one step of multiplication and addition we can use the following.
+To undo one step of multiplication and addition we can use what's called "Euclidian division."

+If you ever did long division in school, where you figured out how many times some number (the "divisor", $d$) fit into some other number ($n$) with some remainder ($r$) left over, you've done Euclidian division.
+It's division where you end up with a whole number (the "quotient" $q$), and possibly some remainder; some amount smaller than the number you were dividing by.

-Begin with some number $i$ which we know to be made by multiplying some number $q$ by some number $n$ and then adding some number $r$ to that.
+It's something like this this.
+Begin with some number $n$ which we know to be made by multiplying some number $q$ by some number $d$ and then adding some number $r$ (which we know is less than $d$) to that.

 <figure class="wide">

 $$
-i = r + q \times n
+n = q \times d + r
 $$

 </figure>

-Which can be shuffled around to produce $q$.
+This can be shuffled around to produce $q$.

 <figure class="wide">

 $$
-q = \frac{i - r}{n}
+q = \frac{n - r}{d}
 $$

 </figure>